 We used a quasi-experimental approach in which the 20 participants who attended the chess workshop form the experimental group.
 This training workshop lasts about 48 hours, so they attended more than 25 hours of chess practice which is the minimum to reach transference effects to other domains (Sala & Gobet, 2016).
 In this group there were 13 boys (65%) and 7 girls (35%).
 The mean age of the group was 10.05 (SD = 0.99) years.
 The other 20 pupils in the sample received different types of training in a similar way through the different school workshops, for the same number of hours per week and number of weeks, and were the students who form the control group.
-The control group was selected between the students of the different workshops, so that there were the same proportions of boys and girls so that they were similar ages of the boys and girls in the experimental group was of 9.80 (SD = 0.83) years.
+The control group was selected between the students of the different workshops, so that there were the same proportions of boys and girls so that they were similar ages of the boys and girls in the experimental group who attended the chess workshop.
+The average age in the control group was of 9.80 (SD = 0.83) years.

 All the pupils in the sample received the same formal chess training at the school before starting the intervention because the school implements one hour per week of chess as a compulsory subject from the first to the sixth grade of primary school.

 In addition, to verify that the groups analysed were comparable, the propensity score was subsequently applied to the resulting groups.
-For the intervention group the mean was 0.49 (SD = 0.08) and for the control group the mean was 0.51 (SD = 0.06).
+For the intervention group the mean was $0.49 \, (SD = 0.08)$ and for the control group the mean was $0.51 \, (SD = 0.06)$ .
 The similarity for the values of the propensity scores suggests that the groups are comparable in terms of baseline characteristics.